aadroher/cereal/README.md

 ### Client

 The client code lives under the `./client` folder.
+It uses React 17 and Typescript 4.
 It is an ejected instance of [create-react-app](https://create-react-app.dev/) with minor modifications.
 This is why it has such a huge number of dev dependencies.
 Some cleanup may be needed in order to leave only the ones needed.

 It has been developed and tested on Node 18.12.1.
 There is a `.nvmrc` file in it.
 Therefore, if you use [NVM](https://github.com/nvm-sh/nvm), you can set it with: